Don’t Come For Us, But Is Your Cat Overweight?

-If you’re not convinced, a 2020 study entitled “Positive attitudes towards feline obesity are strongly associated with ownership of obese cats” might be onto something.
+If you’re not convinced, a 2020 study titled, “Positive attitudes towards feline obesity are strongly associated with ownership of obese cats” might be onto something.
 Busted?
 Don’t worry — you’ve got a plan.
-Indoor cats with 24/7 access to kibble-filled bowls are more likely to be overweight, so close the buffet and start a feeding schedule, portion out meals, and cut back on treats.
+Indoor cats with 24/7 access to kibble-filled bowls are more likely to be overweight, so close the buffet, start a feeding schedule, portion out meals, and cut back on treats.
 Your vet can create a tailored weight reduction plan or write a prescription for a low-calorie diet, if needed.

 Jodi Helmer is a North Carolina-based freelance writer who shares her home with an embarrassing number of rescue dogs and relies on four feral cats to patrol the barn.
 When she isn’t refilling food and water dishes, Jodi writes about animals for Scientific American, Sierra, WebMD, AKC Family Dog, Living the Country Life, and Out Here.